S T O S S Books

 It has also been discovered that the levels of oxytocin produced by the heart are about the same as is produced in the brain.[16]
 Now we begin to see why the heart is associated with the biological ecstasy of love and the painful heartbreak that occurs when our love is not reciprocated.
 We can also see more clearly why the biological heart is the part of the mouth through which is expressed either true Love (when the Spirit dwells in the inner heart) or biological love (when the flesh/chemicals are responding to sensual input that leads to desire and, potentially, lust).

 The body is the mouth which expresses the overflow of the inner heart.
-According to Dr. Rollin McCraty, the Director of Research at the Institute of HeartMath, the cranial brain gets its cues from the five senses.
+The cranial brain gets its cues from the our five senses.
 It then responds accordingly, including sending responsive instructions to the heart.
 On the other hand, the heart’s brain responds to much more sublime and unseen stimuli, and then responds accordingly by sending instructions to the cranial brain.
-The heart not only receives stimuli, it also sends out stimuli of its own — sending them farther than was previously known.[17]
+The heart not only receives stimuli, it also sends out stimuli of its own—sending them farther than was previously known.[24]

 Before proceeding, I want to broach the subject of light.
 In the citation above, we read in this book a reference to electromagnetic information, a.k.a. electromagnetic energy (EME) or electromagnetic radiation (EMR).
-As we progress further, you will come to realize how important EME is for understanding the Language of the Body used to send out expressions through the scriptural mouth, i.e., the body.
-EME consists of photons (bundles of energy, i.e., light) vibrating in various bands of wavelength.
-Arranged in order from the longest to the shortest wavelength, the different bands of the EME spectrum are the following: Long Radio Waves, Radio Waves, Microwave, Infrared, Visible, Ultraviolet, X-rays, Gamma-rays, and Cosmic Waves.[22]
-I am certain that the EME we discuss in this book, the EME existing in creation, is not the same Light that is associated with God’s Divine Essence.
+As we progress further, you will come to realize how important EME is for understanding the Language of the Body used to send out expressions through the scriptural mouth, i.e., the body.[30]
+EME consists of photons (discreet bundles of energy, i.e., light) vibrating in various bands of wavelength.
+Arranged in order from the longest to the shortest wavelength, the different bands of the EME spectrum are the following: Long Radio Waves, Radio Waves, Microwave, Infrared, Visible, Ultraviolet, X-rays, Gamma-rays, and Cosmic Waves.[31]
+I am certain the EME we discuss in the Theology of Salt (TOS)the EME existing in creationis not the same Light associated with God’s Divine Essence.
 I do believe, however, that created/material light is in the image of the Unapproachable Light of God.
-Since all creation is an expression of God,[23] EME is expressed into, and mediated by, a physical world.
+Since all creation is an expression of God,[32] EME is expressed into, and mediated by, a physical world.
 Let’s return to our discussion of the heart.

 Doing any kind of research related to the effects of electromagnetic energy on the body are very difficult for two reasons:

-First, EME produced mechanically (e.g. cell phone, computer, power lines, scientific machinery, etc.) are very different from the EME generated via the electron flow originating from biological processes from within the body itself.
-The former is generally not conducive with the favorable functioning of a living organism.[24]
-As a consequence, research designed using this method will likely produce poor results (either false or highly inconclusive results).
+First, EME produced mechanically, e.g., cell phones, computers, power lines, scientific machinery, etc., are very different from the EME generated via the electron flow originating from biological processes from within the body itself.
+The former is generally not conducive with the favorable functioning of a living organism.[33]
+As a consequence, research designed using this method will likely produce poor results (either false or highly inconclusive).
 An example is research relating to the significance of biological water, particularly intracellular water (water within human cells).
 Many were the incorrect conclusions gleaned from research designed such that the actual biological environment was not successfully duplicated in the laboratory setting.
-For example, through research performed in vivo, two old and obsolete cell biology theories known as membrane theory and the membrane-pump theory (both still may be taught, especially in U.S. schools as universally true) have been thoroughly and experimentally shown to be false.[25]
+For example, through research performed in vivo, two old and obsolete cell biology theories known as membrane theory and the membrane-pump theory (both still may be taught, especially in U.S. schools as universally true) have been thoroughly and experimentally shown to be false.[34]

 Second, very specialized equipment must be used so that as much of the experiment as possible is conducted in vivo (within the body itself) or by accurately duplicating that biological environment.
 Many scientists specializing in the photonics of the body are actually having to invent the scientific equipment necessary to accomplish these research goals.[26]